 Egg donors are generally screened for cystic fibrosis and sickle cell anemia or thalassemia (depending on ethnicity), so using a donor egg can prevent these disorders from being inherited by the child.

-3. Egg donation for same-sex couples
+3. Egg Donation for Same-Sex Couples

-Just like heterosexual couples, some same-sex couples can face infertility along with functional infertility.
+Same-sex couples can face infertility along with functional infertility.
 Individuals who identify as intersex may also be infertile or have reduced fertility due to hormone therapy.

 For obvious reasons, men in a same-sex relationship are missing an essential ‘ingredient’ to create a child – an egg.
 For these couples, an egg donor and a surrogate can help them fulfill their dreams of becoming fathers.